 - 12.1 A Classification Panel is responsible for conducting an Evaluation Session.
-As part of the Evaluation Session the Classification Panel must: - 12.1.1 assess whether an Athlete complies with Minimum Impairment Criteria for the sport (Physical Assessment) in accordance with Appendix One, Appendix Two or Appendix Three; - 12.1.2 assess the extent to which an Athlete is able to execute the specific tasks and activities fundamental to the sport (Technical Assessment) in accordance with Appendix One or Appendix Three; and - 12.1.3 conduct (if required) an Observation in Competition Assessment. - 12.2 Prior to the Evaluation Session, the assessment as to whether an Athlete has an Eligible Impairment must be undertaken by World Para Athletics, unless World Para Athletics requests this to be undertaken by a Classification Panel. - 12.3 Following the Evaluation Session the Classification Panel must allocate a Sport Class and designate a Sport Class Status, or designate Classification Not Completed (CNC).
+As part of the Evaluation Session the Classification Panel must: - 12.1.1 assess whether an Athlete complies with Minimum Impairment Criteria for the sport (Physical Assessment) in accordance with - 12.1.2 assess the extent to which an Athlete is able to execute the specific tasks and activities fundamental to the sport (Technical Assessment) in accordance with Appendix One or Appendix Three; and - 12.1.3 conduct (if required) an Observation in Competition Assessment. - 12.2 Prior to the Evaluation Session, the assessment as to whether an Athlete has an Eligible Impairment must be undertaken by World Para Athletics, unless World Para Athletics requests this to be undertaken by a Classification Panel. - 12.3 Following the Evaluation Session the Classification Panel must allocate a Sport Class and designate a Sport Class Status, or designate Classification Not Completed (CNC). - 12.4 Except for any Observation in Competition Assessment, the Evaluation Session must take place in a controlled non-competitive environment that allows for the repeated observation of key tasks and activities.